JuliaActuary/JuliaActuary.org/blog/bayesian_intro.md

 ### Subjectivity as a feature

-**A Bayesian approach to defining a statistical model is an approach that allows for explicitly incorporating actuarial judgment.** Establishing prior beliefs in a Bayesian model would force the actuary to be explicit about othewise fuzzy predilections.
+**A Bayesian approach to defining a statistical model is an approach that allows for explicitly incorporating actuarial judgment.** Encoding assumptions into a Bayesian model forces the actuary to be explicit about othewise fuzzy predilections.
 The explicit assumption is also more amenable to productive debate about its merits and biases than an implicit judgemental override.

 ### Subjectivity as a flaw